OLUDU-PHEBE/LITA_CAPSTONE_PROJECT-1--2024/README.md

 - **Total sales by region**: to acertain the overall sales made by the region over the period
 - **Region by product and quantity**: to determine the relationship between the product sold and the quantity sold with a slicer to help with the visualiation process
 - **Region by quantity and sales**: to ascertain the region that made the largest to lowest sales.
 - **Order id by customer id** : to analyse our best customers and least customers
+### Recommendations:
+Provide actionable insights and recommendations based on the analysis to enhance sales performance and profitability.